Are you a participant?

 To give everyone a voice in your brainstorming session, you can try one of the following methods:

-1. Small teams – Set up teams of 3 to 8 people.
-Each team heads off to a different corner of the room, or a breakout room if you’re hosting a virtual brainstorm, and come up with their ideas.
-After a certain amount of time, you call all the teams together to discuss ideas and add them to a collaborative mind map.
+- Small teams – Set up teams of 3 to 8 people.
+Each team heads off to a different corner of the room, or a breakout room if you’re hosting a virtual brainstorm, and then generate some ideas.
+After a certain amount of time, you call all the teams together to summarize and discuss their ideas and add them to a collaborative mind map.

 💡 Try the Nominal Group Technique – Create anonymous brainstorms and voting sessions with this free interactive tool!

-With all ideas in the bag, you’re set for the final step.
-Time for a vote!
+With all ideas in the bag, you’re set for the final step – voting!

-With everything easily visible, relay the question and read through each idea aloud.
-Tell everyone to keep in mind the vital aspects of whittling down ideas to the best possible group:
+After organizing each person’s contribution, relay the question and read each idea aloud.
+Remind everyone to take into account the vital aspects of whittling down ideas to the best possible group:

-SWOT analysis (strengths, weaknesses, opportunities, threats) is a good framework to use to pick the best of the best.
+SWOT analysis (strengths, weaknesses, opportunities, threats) is a good framework to use when picking the best of the best.
 Starbursting is another one, in which participants answer the who, what, where, when, why and how of each idea.

-👊 Protip: Anonymity is a powerful tool when it comes to brainstorming idea voting.
-Personal relationships can often tilt brainstorming sessions in favour of less well-rounded ideas (especially at school); having each participant submit and vote for ideas anonymously can help cancel that out.
+👊 Protip: Anonymity is a powerful tool when it comes to brainstorming and idea voting.
+Personal relationships can often tilt brainstorming sessions in favor of less well-rounded ideas (especially at school).
+Having each participant submit and vote for ideas anonymously can help cancel that out.

 After voting, you’ve got a handful of fantastic ideas that need a bit of polishing.
-Hand the ideas back to the group (or to each small team) and build upon each suggestion in a collaborative environment.
+Hand the ideas back to the group (or to each small team) and build upon each suggestion through another collaborative activity.

 Get Started for Free